Here’s how the government wants to disaster-proof your home

 It’s already begun with Agatha, a storm that battered Mexico in the last few days may re-form in the Gulf of Mexico and possibly threaten parts of Florida by this weekend, the hurricane center said.

-“This initiative is proof that acting on climate change delivers countless benefits to all Americans, especially in our most vulnerable communities,” McCarthy said.
+“This initiative is proof that acting on climate change delivers countless benefits to all Americans, especially in our most vulnerable communities,” Gina McCarthy,, the president’s national climate advisor, said.

 The program is designed to help buildings withstand damage caused by all natural disasters, including wildfires, tornadoes and floods.

-Note: This story has been corrected to say that Zaidi, not McCarthy, planned to attend the news conference.